 Bozeman Health is proud to be a trusted medical, health, and wellness resource for the media and our community.
 Interview requests and media inquiries are welcome and every effort is made to accommodate in a timely manner.
 There are times when we may not be able to accommodate an interview or inquiry request due to schedule availability, patient or employee privacy concerns, or that we may not be the best subject matter expert to speak on the requested topic.
 We appreciate understanding when this occurs.

 The Bozeman Health PIO/system director of marketing and communications is responsible for all media relations and coordination of interviews, response to questions/inquiries, statements, news releases, press briefings, and filming/photography requests as it pertains to any/all Bozeman Health hospital or care site, or speaking with any Bozeman Health employee or provider.
 As a general practice, we do not provide direct phone numbers to leaders or providers to respect their privacy.
 The PIO/system director of marketing and communications is available generally between 8 a.m. and 5 p.m. though is available after-hours if needed in an urgent/emergent situation.

-Members of the media must always be escorted by a member of the marketing and communications team when at any Bozeman Health care site.
-Advance notice must be given by contacting the Bozeman Health PIO/system director of marketing and communications.
+Members of the media must always be escorted by a member of the marketing and communications team (or authorized representative) when at any Bozeman Health care site to ensure patient and employee privacy.
+Advance notice for interviews, photography, and/or filming requests is required.
 Unauthorized filming, recording, or interviews is not permitted at any Bozeman Health care site.

 Bozeman Health is a nonprofit integrated care delivery system.
-We appreciate your adherence to our proper naming conventions, listed below.
+We appreciate your adherence to our proper naming conventions:

 - Bozeman Health Deaconess Hospital—located at 915 Highland Blvd. in Bozeman.
 Use full name on first reference; Deaconess Hospital is only appropriate on second reference.
 No other variation is correct.